wireless90/ProcessInjector.NET/README.md

 IntPtr pVictimThreadContext = Allocate(Marshal.SizeOf<PInvoke.CONTEXT64>(), 16);
 ```

-Now that we have allocated space, I am going to translate the context from my managed memory structure variable `threadContext` to the unmanaged memory by
+Now that we have allocated space, I am going to translate the context from my managed memory structure variable `victimThreadContext` to the unmanaged memory by

 ```cs
  Marshal.StructureToPtr<PInvoke.CONTEXT64>(victimThreadContext, pVictimThreadContext, false);